 CHECK BRAKE SYSTEM.
 Displayed when the brake system needs servicing.
-If the warning stays on or continues to come on, contact your dealer as soon as possible.
+If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

 LOW BRAKE FLUID.
 Indicates the brake fluid level is low and the brake system should be inspected immediately.
-Refer to Checking and adding brake fluid in the Maintenance and Specifications chapter.
+Refer to Brake fluid reservoir in the Maintenance and Specifications chapter.